Our Fall Editorial Internship is currently closed. If you’d like to be considered for future opportunities, please see the guidelines below.

 This role is ideal for graduate students in the Arts, Marketing, or Communications fields or those in relevant undergraduate university programs seeking an “in” to publishing, an apprenticeship, or course credit in the representation and marketing areas of book publishing.
 Interns will benefit from frequent, direct interface with members of the company and gain a diversity of experience transferable to any later career in publishing or online marketing.

 This internship is held remotely under a flexible weekday schedule, alongside additional reading time when possible.
 We can accommodate existing school or part-time work requirements and course credit is available.
-At the end of the program, Lucinda Halpern will lend her review and feedback on the intern’s final cover letter and resume as well as her mentorship for career opportunities.
+At the end of the program, interns will be eligible to receive our review and feedback on the intern’s final cover letter and resume as well as mentorship/connections in the industry.

 Students with excellent research, writing, communication, and organizational skills.
 Previous office experience is preferred, but not required.